CSIRO-enviro-informatics/info-engineering/README.md

 # Information Engineering

-This repository collects a set of introductory and pedagogical materials related to information engineering and standards, primarily related to geospatial applications.
+This repository collects a set of introductory and pedagogical materials related to information engineering and standards, mainly using semantic web standards and platforms.
+The application examples are primarily technical, scientific and geospatial.

 Standardisation of geospatial information has used many platforms, including (but not limited to)